nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 ### 4.3.
 Single party verification

 A verifier must be able to verify the token without contacting external services.
-Contacting an external service would give that service too much information about care professionals, care organisations and service providers.
+Contacting an external service would give that service too much information about care professionals, care organizations and service providers.

 ### 4.4.
 User identification